UlfurOrn/Team5/README.md

 2 | The response time shall be under 0.5 seconds | A
-3 | The front end shall communicate with the backend | A 4 | The system shall be easy to use and understand | A 5 | A user shall be able to make an account via email | A 6 | The system shall fulfil general security standards | A 7 | The user’s password shall be hashed in the database| A 8 | The system shall store the user’s information securely | A
+3 | The front end shall communicate with the backend | A 4 | The system shall be easy to use and understand | A 5 | If some parts of out system fails, the users info should be maintained and kept safe | A 6 | The system shall fulfil general security standards | A 7 | The user’s password shall be hashed in the database| A 8 | The system shall store the user’s information securely | A